e11938258/InDMP/README.md

 ## General info

 Integrated The Machine-actionable Data Management planning application (InDMP) serves as a proof-of-concept for the thesis Framework for integration of RDM services using machine-actionable DMPs.
 The application allows to integrate RDM services using maDMPs to exchange information using a REST API, manage which services can modify what as well as to track the evolution of DMPs and provenance of information.
-The repository contains the mentioned application for integration (indmp-app) and two other applications that simulate the behavior of the DMP tool (dmp-app-simulation) and the repository (repository-app-simulation) using test cases.
+The repository contains the mentioned application for integration (indmp-app) and an application (app-simulation) that simulates the behaviour of the DMP tool and the repository using test cases.
 You can see the structure of the repository in the following listing:

 ```
 indmp-app
 │   README.md
 │   LICENSE
-└───dmp-app-simulation
+└───app-simulation
 │   │   src
 │   │   pom.xml
 └───indmp-app
 │   │   src
 │   │   pom.xml
-└───repository-app-simulation
-    │   src
-    │   pom.xml
 ```

 ## Technologies
 The applications were developed using Spring Boot in Java programming language version 11.0.13.
-The authorization between the  applications for simulation and InDMP is done using the OAuth2 protocol, where [Keycloak](https://www.keycloak.org/) 6.0.1 was used as the authorization server.
+The authorization between the  application for simulations and InDMP is done using the OAuth2 protocol, where [Keycloak](https://www.keycloak.org/) 6.0.1 was used as the authorization server.
 InDMP also uses the PostgreSQL 10.19 tool as information storage and [Temporal Tables Extension](https://github.com/arkhipov/temporal_tables) 1.2.0 for data versioning.
 Tests were performed operating system on Ubuntu 18.04.6.

 ## Setup

-All three applications have configuration file in /src/main/resources/application.properties.
+InDMP application has configuration file in /src/main/resources/application.properties.
+The simulation application has a basic configuration in the same location but in addition has two more configurations, /src/main/resources/application-dmp.properties and /src/main/resources/application-repository.properties, which are for the specific service they are supposed to simulate.
+For this reason, the second application is run twice each time as a simulation of a different tool.
 By default, they are configured  that all services run on the same machine with ports:

 | Address| Service name |
 | - | - |